OSVR/OSVR-Unity-Palace-Demo/README.md

 3) Connect your device to and start osvr_server.exe, not necessarily in that order.

+# RenderManager / DirectMode
+The Plugins folder contains DLLs from RenderManager v0.25.
+You will need to install [RenderManager](http://osvr.github.io/using/) and run an appropriate configuration file to enable DirectMode.
+See the sample configs included in the latest release or in the RenderManager install directory.

 #Android
 Here is an [Android apk](https://github.com/OSVR/OSVR-Unity-Palace-Demo/releases/tag/v0.1.1-android) built with this project.